How to Trade with Pivot Points the right way

 Pivot Points are derived based on the floor trading guys that used to trade the market in the trading pit.
 It’s important to know this fact to appreciate the value pivot points can bring to your trading.
 The way bankers trade is totally different.
 So you can also read bankers way of trading in the forex market.

-The floor traders tried to frame the day based on the previous day’s trade.
-They can have a framework or a boundary to analyze the market.
-Because of this reason pivot points are universal levels to trade off of them.
+Floor traders try to frame the day based on the previous day’s trade.
+They use a framework or a boundary to analyze the market.
+Because of this, pivot points are universal levels to trade off of.